karlolukic/impact-of-GDPR-on-online-tracking/README.md

 Once the project opens, follow steps 3-5 above.

-*Note*: Posit Cloud allows you to skip steps 1-2.
+*Note*: Posit Cloud allows you to skip step 2.

 ## Instructions to Replicate Analysis on Local Machine Using RStudio Desktop